 Brian needed to find a way to bring Joyce’s voice forward during the rape trial.
 He turned to Marily Gren with an unusual ask: could she play the part of Joyce Yost at the trial?

-Joyce and Marily
+Joyce Yost and Marily Gren

 Marily was a secretary, not an actress.
 She had never met Joyce herself.